-We have also entered into an administration agreement, as amended and restated (the "Administration Agreement"), with the Administrator.
+We have also entered into an Administration Agreement with the Administrator.
 Under the Administration Agreement, the Administrator has agreed to arrange office space for us and provide office equipment and clerical, bookkeeping and record keeping services and other administrative services necessary to conduct our respective day-to-day operations.
 The Administrator has also agreed to perform, or oversee the performance of, our financial records, our reports to stockholders / unit holders and reports filed with the Securities and Exchange Commission.